-If the Issuer were to become subject to the use of "resolution" measures by a resolution authority (or pre-resolution measures), you could lose some or all of your investment in the Notes
+If the Issuer were to become subject to the use of "resolution" measures by a resolution authority (or pre-resolution measures), you could lose some or all of your investment in certain securities issued by the Issuer

 The EU Bank Recovery and Resolution Directive ("BRRD") entered into force on 2 July 2014.
 Its stated aim is to provide national "resolution authorities" (such as the Bank of England in the UK) with a set of powers and tools to deal with financial institutions that are failing or likely to fail and thereby address banking crises pre-emptively in order to safeguard financial stability and minimise taxpayers' exposure to losses incurred by EU financial institutions.